voxtechnica/appraiser-service/README.md

 ## Objectives

 * Build a well-designed, modern RESTful web service that solves the above problems.
-It will track changes in individual appraiser license status by identifying differences in daily data dumps from the asc.gov web site.
+It will track changes in individual appraiser license status by identifying differences in regular/daily data snapshots from the asc.gov web site.
 * Open-source the project on GitHub as a demonstration of an excellent web-scale technology stack, including Apache Cassandra and Dropwizard.

 ## Source Data